Savelor/SQLAIRefactor/README.md

 -  [POWER()](https://github.com/Savelor/SQLAIRefactor/blob/master/docs/ArithmeticFunctions.md#power)

 ## ⚙️4.
 Time management functions
 The following time functions can be replaced in WHERE predicate, avoiding applying the function to the column.
 In this scenario in **AdventureWorks2022** database suppose that there is an index IX1 ON [Sales].[SalesOrderDetail] ([ModifiedDate]), even without Include columns.
-To take advantage of it we must rewrite the WHERE condition as documented.
+The following tests show exceptional reduction in all execution metrics of the AI generated code:
 -  [DATEDIFF()](https://github.com/Savelor/SQLAIRefactor/blob/master/docs/TimeFunctions.md#datediff)
 -  [DATEADD()](https://github.com/Savelor/SQLAIRefactor/blob/master/docs/TimeFunctions.md#dateadd)
 -  [DATEPART()](https://github.com/Savelor/SQLAIRefactor/blob/master/docs/TimeFunctions.md#datepart)